jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

 This third article in the series details the configuration steps required for a tenant/customer environment to deploy and configure CX into their environment.

 Once a service provider configuration is complete, any customers of that provider with sufficient allocated resources in a Virtual Datacenter (VDC) can configure the tenant CX environment and connect this to their vCenter environment.
 Once complete they will be able to migrate and replicate vSphere VMs between their own vCenter and the service provider datacenter extremely easily.
-Optionally they can use L2VPN functionality to stretch their networks into the Cloud Provider&#8217;s datacenter removing the requirement to have a pre-configured network in place.
+Optionally they can use L2VPN functionality to stretch their networks into the Cloud Provider's datacenter removing the requirement to have a pre-configured network in place.
 Of course many customers will wish to move to dedicated networking later, but having the initial ability to quickly provision their networks into a Cloud provider can dramatically shorten migration timeframes.

-The initial deployment steps for customers deploying CX are exactly the same as for a Service Provider &#8211; download (or have provided to them by their Cloud Provider) the ova appliance for vCloud Director Extender and deploy this into their vCenter environment.
+The initial deployment steps for customers deploying CX are exactly the same as for a Service Provider - download (or have provided to them by their Cloud Provider) the ova appliance for vCloud Director Extender and deploy this into their vCenter environment.

 <div id='gallery-32' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>